Cosmetic products in a facility undergoing the required FDA registration.

 The registration process follows a clear sequence.
 Your very first step, before even accessing the portal, is to secure a DUNS number for your facility’s physical location.
 This is a unique nine-digit identifier for businesses, and the FDA requires it for registration.
 If you don’t have one, you can request a DUNS number for free.
 Once you have it, you can create your Cosmetics Direct account.
 From there, you’ll fill out the facility registration form with your company details, brand names, and product categories.
 After you’ve entered all the required information and double-checked it for accuracy, you’ll be ready to submit it to the FDA.

-Your Required Documents Checklist
+Gathering Your Required Documents

 To make your submission as smooth as possible, gather all your information beforehand.
 Think of this as your prep list.
 You’ll need to have these details on hand when you sit down to register your facility: